ilyabo/ilyabo.github.com/src/pages/about/index.md

 My special interest is in visualizing data about geographic movement of people or goods, e.g. transport-related data.
 I wrote <a href="/assets/thesis.pdf" target="_blank" rel="noopener">my thesis</a> about this topic.
+I am a fan of React, D3, Mapbox and Clojure.
+In my free time I like to play guitar and piano and
+<a href="https://soundcloud.com/ibananti" target="_blank" rel="noopener">produce electronic music</a>.
 I am the father of two wonderful kids.
-I like to play guitar and piano and
-<a href="https://soundcloud.com/ibananti" target="_blank" rel="noopener">produce electronic music</a>.

-Check out <a href="/resume">my full resume</a> for more details on my professional background and experience.
+Check out <a href="/resume">my resume</a> for more details on my professional background and experience.